BryanWilhite/nodejs/astro/proto-parallax/obv/blog/obsidian-and-astro.md

 ---
-title: 'Obsidian and Astro'
+title: Obsidian and Astro
-description: 'An introduction to using Obsidian with Astro.'
+description: An introduction to using Obsidian with Astro.
-pubDate: 'Jul 30 2026'
+pubDate: Jul 30 2026
-heroImage: '../src/assets/blog-placeholder-3.jpg'
+heroImage: ../../src/assets/blog-placeholder-3.jpg
 ---
 Instead of using a full-blown, online CMS like:

 - [Storyblok](https://www.storyblok.com/)